ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 A young friend rescued a typewriter from a dumpster, fascinated with all the physical mechanisms for stamping letters onto paper.
 But they were completely baffled by the way that paper got moved forward so you could start typing the next line.
-I had to demonstrate the way you pushed the arm attached to the paper carriage, so that it would not only advance the roller--that is, perform a "line feed"--but also move the carriage back to the starting position--a "carriage return."
+I demonstrated pushing the arm attached to the paper carriage; it not only advances the roller--that is, performs a "line feed"--but it also moves the carriage back to the starting position--a "carriage return."
 I've seen the expressions in younger programmers when they realize that those words came from physical typewriters and that we still carry the terms in programming today despite there being no physical analogue anymore.